marcm200/juliatsa3d-core/README.md

 of 2 can be accurately represented.
 Numbers provided are internally made representable by performing: floor(number provided * 2^25) / 2^25.

-These numbers are written to the log file.

 The desired and necessary C++ data type for the computation of the bounding box can be commented in or out at the start of the source code:

 `#define _DOUBLE`

 `#define _LONGDOUBLE`

 `#define _QUADMATH`

 and then recompiling to ensure enough precision to not encounter rounding errors.